katieburak/diversedata.github.io/website_files/instructions/how_to_render_website.md

 **3. Ensure installation of `renv` package**

-If the library `renv` is not installed run the following line.
+If the library `renv` is not installed run the following line in the R console.
 If already installed, skip to the next step:

 ```R
 install.packages("renv")